Potriashka/AppCatalog/README.md

 You can find it [here](https://ac2d0.herokuapp.com/).
 # Contributors
 - [Peter Repiev](https://github.com/Potriashka) (his idea and implementation)
-- [Bekhruz Niyazov](https://github.com/BekhruzSNiyazov) (just polished a couple of things and helped in a development)
+- [Bekhruz Niyazov](https://github.com/BekhruzSNiyazov) (just polished a couple of things and helped in the process of development)
 # License
 This code is licensed with MIT license.